Forex Payment Gateway Integration

 - Fast failure handling with fallbacks (instead of dead ends)

-4) Fraud, chargebacks, and compliance controls
+4. Fraud, chargebacks, and compliance controls

-Minimum controls for brokers
+Minimum Controls for Brokers

 - Set expectations: clear terms, refund policy, withdrawal times